 Owing to their fundamental nature, the pending OW Bunker cases (listed in (a)–(d) above) have been referred from a district court to the Eastern High Court in the first instance.
 Interestingly, the Eastern High Court has directed, in accordance with AJA, Section 254, that all of the OW Bunker cases pending before the High Court are to be heard jointly.
 This is likely to impact the processing of the cases, as the cases will now be tried at one joint trial hearing.
-This naturally has certain advantages but is also likely to result in a number of practical challenges considering the high number of plaintiffs, defendants and lawyers, as well as the differences in applicable areas of law.
-The OW Bunker cases have been on hold while awaiting the High Court's ruling on requests for expert survey and valuation.
-Despite the first proceedings being commenced in April 2016, trial dates for the joint oral hearing have not yet been set.
+This naturally has certain advantages but is also likely to result in practical challenges considering the high number of plaintiffs, defendants and lawyers, as well as the differences in applicable areas of law.
+The OW Bunker cases have been on hold pending the High Court's ruling on requests for expert surveys and valuation.
+Although the first proceedings were commenced in April 2016, trial dates for the joint oral hearing have not yet been set.

-Another case that has been appealed is the civil litigation brought by the bankruptcy estate of the former Danish lighting company Hesalight A/S against the founder and CEO, three former members of the company's board of directors and the company's auditor.
+Another case not yet heard in court is the appeal of the civil litigation brought by the bankruptcy estate of the former Danish lighting company Hesalight A/S against the founder and CEO, three former members of the company's board of directors and the company's auditor.
 In its judgment of 31 March 2020, the District Court of Roskilde found the former CEO, two of the former members of the board of directors and the auditor jointly liable to pay damages in the amount of 200 million kroner.
-The court found that the fact that the investors had not performed their own due diligence before investing in Hesalight did not exclude civil liability, as the management had known that the institutional investors had relied upon the information in the company's annual accounts, including the information that the annual accounts were confirmed by a state-authorised public accountant.
-The Hesalight case is pending before the Eastern High Court in the second instance with the oral hearing expected to be scheduled for the second quarter of 2022.
+The court found that the fact that the investors had not performed their own due diligence before investing in Hesalight did not exclude civil liability, as the management had known that the institutional investors had relied upon the information in the company's annual accounts, including the information that the annual accounts were audited by a state-authorised public accountant.
+The Hesalight case is pending before the Eastern High Court in the second instance with the oral hearing scheduled for November and December 2022 and January 2023.

 Outlook and conclusions

-The OW Bunker cases described in Section V are likely to be finally tried and decided by the Danish Supreme Court and will make for landmark decisions in that they deal with relatively untested areas of securities law and also raise significant procedural questions.
+Looking back at the OW Bunker cases described in Section V, these are likely to be finally tried and decided by the Danish Supreme Court and will make for landmark decisions in that they deal with relatively untested areas of securities law and also raise significant procedural questions.
 The prospectus liability cases will test the requirements for and the balance between the business description and risk factors in a prospectus, as well as the significance of the pre-IPO process.
-The outcome of the cases will also have an impact on future litigation about the potential liability of investment banks in connection with public offerings.
+The outcome of the cases will also have an impact on future litigation concerning the potential liability of investment banks in connection with public offerings.

-1 Karsten Kristoffersen is managing partner and Josefine Movin Østergaard is a senior associate at Bruun & Hjejle.
-The authors wish to thank Rikke Aaby for her assistance in producing this chapter.
+1 Karsten Kristoffersen is a partner and Josefine Movin Østergaard is a senior manager at Bruun & Hjejle.
+The authors wish to thank Josefine Krog-Pedersen for her assistance in producing this chapter.

 2 Markets in Financial Instruments Directive (EU) No. 65/2014, Markets in Financial Instruments Regulation (EU) No. 600/2014 and Market Abuse Regulation (EU) No. 596/2014.